gwmccull/gwmccull.github.io/_posts/2015-06-13-babel-plugin-webstorm.md

 # How-To Set Up the Babel Plugin in WebStorm

 I've been enjoying programming in ECMAScript 6 recently.
-I use the Babel plugin for WebStorm to compile the ES6 code down to ES5 code that can be run in the browser.
+I use the Babel plugin for WebStorm to compile ES6 code down to ES5 code that can be run in the browser.

+Babel has several advantages over Traceur.
+Babel and Traceur both support all (or nearly all) of the ECMAScript 6 features but Babel already has plans to begin support for proposed ECMAScript 7 features.
+When I last looked at Traceur, it required a run time JavaScript library to support some of the ECMAScript 6 features.
+Reportedly, Babel also produces more readable code.

 But I always have trouble remembering how to set up the plugin and I haven't tried setting up Babel on a permanent basis because I wasn't sure if I'd continue using it (versus Traceur).

-For my reference (and yours, if you choose), here's how to set up Babel:
+For my reference (and yours, if you choose), here's how to set up Babel in WebStorm:
 1. Create a Scope
 ![alt text](https://raw.githubusercontent.com/gwmccull/gwmccull.github.io/master/images/2015-06-11-webstorm-add-scope.png "Add New Scope")
   a.
 Name the Scope